Diaethria phlogea

 Diaethria phlogea, the 89'98 butterfly, is a species of butterfly of the family Nymphalidae.
 It is found in Colombia, South America.

 It has been given the nickname "89/98" because of the markings on its wings resembling an 89 and 98.
+This is a trait common to all Diaethria.

 Some authors consider it to be a subspecies of Diaethria euclides as Diaethria euclides phlogea.